MicrosoftDocs/winrt-api/windows.gaming.input/uinavigationcontroller_uinavigationcontrolleradded.md

 Signals when a new UI navigation controller is connected.

 ## -remarks
-To identify controllers that have allready been added, you query the list of conected controllers using [UINavigationController.UINavigationControllers](uinavigationcontroller_uinavigationcontrollers.md).
+To identify controllers that have already been added, you query the list of connected controllers using [UINavigationController.UINavigationControllers](uinavigationcontroller_uinavigationcontrollers.md).

 ## -examples